- Rhythmic Gymnastics Ropes

 A. Section off the different parts that you want to color with a very tightly wound elastic band.
 Then dip these individual sections into a domestic dye solution.
 Rinse well in a vinegar solution, and iron while still damp.
 Make sure that a responsible adult is supervising this operation, as you will be using a boiling chemical solution and that stuff’s no fun if you get it all over yourself.
 Or, you can use a permanent cloth-type felt marking pen and color the ribbon to your taste.

-Please find our instuctional videos (How to color a ribbon?)
+Please find our instructional videos (How to color a ribbon?)

 Q. How do I keep my ribbon from fraying at the edges or at the end?